sashaborst/mmart-168-fall2017/hw04/README.md

 4. **Extra credit**: How would you reference the `name` property, which is inside of the `user` property for the second status in the `jsonData.statuses` list?

 ### Part 3: Creating DOM Elements from Live Data
+> Open the following 2 files in Atom:
+>
+>  * hw04/part3.html
+>  * hw04/scripts/part3.js
+>
+> Open `part3.html` in Chrome, enter a search term into the input field, and click the "go" button.
+What happens?
+>
+> What happens if you change the language and then search again?
+>
+> What happens if you change the search term?
+>
+> Open the `part3.js` file, and take a look at the *getData* function.

+Complete the following 3 tasks (and 1 Extra Credit, if possible):

+1. Using comments, edit the `part3.js` file and describe in your own words what you think the *getData* function does.
+2. Add some code to the inside of the *getData* function so that a third tweet also prints to the screen
+3. Add some code to the inside of the *getData* function so that a fourth tweet also prints to the screen
+4. Add some code to the inside of the *getData* function so that a fifth tweet also prints to the screen
+5. Now, comment out all of your code, starting from the line after the  *clearData()* all the way down to and including the code you just wrote.
+Then, un-comment the code block that begins with *json.statuses.forEach...* Refresh your browser and do another search.
+Describe what you think the forEach code is doing (using comments)?

+## Step 5: Commit your changes and push to GitHub
+1. Just as in Step three, open your Terminal and type: `$ git status`.
+It should tell you which file you've changed.
+2. To "commit" all of your changes, type: ` $ git commit -am 'Homework 4 updates'`
+3. To "push" your change to up to your github account, type: `$ git push`
+4. Fianlly, verify that your changes are up on GitHub by logging into your GitHub account and taking a look.